Generalizable Heuristic Generation Through LLMs with Meta-Optimization: Methodology

 \subsection{Overall Workflow}

-We summarize the MoH training workflow in Alg. \ref{alg:example} and detail each step as follows.
+We summarize the MoH training workflow in Alg.~\ref{alg:example} and detail each step as follows.
 We initialize each downstream heuristic design task $i$ with a heuristic population $\mathcal{H}_i$.
 This is achieved by prompting LLMs to generate diverse heuristic ideas in natural language, accompanied by their corresponding code implementations.
-We also initialize an optimizer population $\mathcal{P}$ using a given seed optimizer (see Fig. \ref{fig:improver-seed}), which serves as the starting point and reference baseline for subsequent iterations.
-Concretely, at iteration $t$, the current meta-optimizer $\mathcal{I}^*_{t-1}$ is used to generate a set of candidate optimizers $\{\mathcal{I}_t^1,\dots,\mathcal{I}_t^M\}$.
+We also initialize an optimizer population $\mathcal{P}$ using a given seed meta-optimizer (see Fig.~\ref{fig:improver-seed}), which serves as the starting point and reference baseline for subsequent iterations.
+Concretely, at iteration $t$, the current meta-optimizer $\mathcal{I}^*_{t-1}$ is used to generate a set of candidate heuristic-optimizers $\{\mathcal{I}_t^1,\dots,\mathcal{I}_t^M\}$.
 This generation is accomplished via (self-)invocation of $\mathcal{I}^*_{t-1}$ using LLMs, with prompts constructed from the information in the optimizer population $\mathcal{P}$.
-Then, each candidate optimizer $\mathcal{I}_t^j$ employs its own LLM-generated optimization strategy to evolve heuristics across all downstream tasks, resulting in $N$ populations of improved heuristics $\{\{h_{i,1}^{\mathcal{I}_t^j}, \dots, h_{i,K}^{\mathcal{I}_t^j}\}\}_{i=1}^{N}$.
+Then, each candidate heuristic-optimizer $\mathcal{I}_t^j$ employs its own LLM-generated optimization strategy to evolve heuristics across all downstream tasks, resulting in updated heuristic populations for all $N$ downstream tasks $\{\{h_{i,1}^{\mathcal{I}_t^j}, \dots, h_{i,K}^{\mathcal{I}_t^j}\}\}_{i=1}^{N}$.
 After evaluation, the best heuristic for each task is collected, yielding $\{\tilde{h}_1^{\mathcal{I}_t^j}, \dots, \tilde{h}_N^{\mathcal{I}_t^j}\}$.
-The utility score of each candidate optimizer is thus calculated as $\mathbf{U}(\mathcal{I}_t^j) = \sum_{i=1}^N w_i \cdot U_i(\tilde{h}_i^{\mathcal{I}_t^j},D_i)$.
-The candidate optimizer with the highest utility score is selected as the meta-optimizer $\mathcal{I}^*_{t}$ for the next iteration.
+The utility score of each candidate heuristic-optimizer is thus calculated as $\mathbf{U}(\mathcal{I}_t^j) = \sum_{i=1}^N w_i \cdot U_i(\tilde{h}_i^{\mathcal{I}_t^j},D_i)$.
+The candidate heuristic-optimizer with the highest utility score is selected as the meta-optimizer $\mathcal{I}^*_{t}$ for the next iteration.
 More details on population management can be found in Section \ref{optimization_process}.
-During inference, the meta-optimizer $\mathcal{I}^*_T$ can be deployed on novel tasks that differ from those encountered during training, such as tasks with larger problem sizes.
-By performing several rounds of heuristic design using $\mathcal{I}^*_T$, MoH yields an improved, near-optimal heuristic tailored to the new task.
+During inference, the meta-optimizer $\mathcal{I}^*_T$ can be deployed on new tasks that differ from those encountered during training, such as tasks with larger problem sizes.
+By performing several rounds of heuristic design using $\mathcal{I}^*_T$, MoH can yield an effective heuristic tailored to this task.